 - 1.5.1 The specification is divided into the following separate sections: (I)

 - 1. Introduction;

 - 2. Network requirements;

 - 3. Network configuration;

 - 4. Mobile equipment core specification;

 - 5. Cab radio;

 - 6. General purpose radio;

 - 7. Operational radio;

 - 7A.
 Shunting radio;

 - 8. Controller equipment specifications;

 - 9. Numbering plan;

 - 10. Subscriber management;

 - 11. Functional numbering and location dependent addressing;

 - 12. Text messaging;

 - 13. Railway emergency calls;

 - 14. Shunting mode;

 - 15. Direct mode;

+- 16. ETCS data only radio;

 - A. References.

 - 1.5.2 Section 2 lists the services and facilities which are to be supported by GSM-R networks.
 Section 3 provides requirements and recommendations concerning the configuration, planning and implementation of networks.
-(I)

-- 1.5.3 Sections 4, 5, 6, 7, and 7A are concerned with mobile equipment.
+(I) - 1.5.3 Sections 4, 5, 6, 7, 7A and 16 are concerned with mobile equipment.
 Section 4 provides specifications applicable to all GSM-R mobiles.
-Sections 5, 6, 7, and 7A detail the additional requirements for Cab radio, General purpose radio, Operational radio, and Shunting radio equipment respectively.
+Sections 5, 6, 7, 7A and 16 detail the additional requirements for Cab radio, General purpose radio, Operational radio, Shunting radio and ETCS data only radio equipment respectively.
 Note that for the handheld version of the General purpose radio, commercial standards apply.
-(I)

-- 1.5.4 Section 8 covers controller equipment.
+(I) - 1.5.4 Section 8 covers controller equipment.
 Section 9 is concerned with a numbering plan for the variety of functional numbers which are required.
 Section 10 details the handling of other information, such as priority, closed user groups and encryption algorithms, which must be applied consistently in all networks.
-(I)

-- 1.5.5 Section 11 specifies functional and location dependent addressing.
+(I) - 1.5.5 Section 11 specifies functional and location dependent addressing.
 Section 12 refers to the possible use of pre-defined text messages (not required for interoperability).
-(I)

-- 1.5.6 Sections 13 to 15 describe the implementation of emergency calls, shunting mode and direct mode.
-(I)

-- 1.5.7 References for all sections are included in appendix A. (I)
+(I) - 1.5.6 Sections 13 to 15 describe the implementation of emergency calls, shunting mode and direct mode.
+(I) - 1.5.7 References for all sections are included in appendix A. (I)